mcgnly/DeveloperDocumentation/WebDev/WebDevelopers.md

-#  relayr for Web Developers - Introduction
+#  relayr for Web Developers

 We don't want to teach you how to create a web app.
 We are quite positive that you know your way around web development tools.
 We've created an easy to use **JavaScript SDK** with the basic relayr related functionalities to get you started with your very first relayr Web Application.

+Please note that this SDK is meant for web browser applications only.

 ## Implementing the relayr JavaScript SDK